 If you are growing this plant to get powerful Kratom incense, it has been suggested on multiple occasions that there is actually a simple way to stimulate the production of Mitragynine in the leaf: A fan.
 Yes, wind has been said to trigger increased levels of Mitragynine in Kratom trees.

-Another tip is to mimic the plant’s native environment as best as possible.
-Simulate the sun and it’s hours as best you can.
-Keep a light close to the plant to both increase the level of light, and to keep the temperature a few degrees higher near the plant.
-IMake sure it’s always moist by keeping a humidifer next to the plant year round.
+Another tip is to mimic the plant’s native environment as much as possible.
+Simulate the sun and its hours as best you can.
+Keep a light close to the plant to both increase the level of light and to keep the temperature a few degrees higher near the plant.
+Make sure it’s always moist by keeping a humidifer next to the plant year round.

 WHEN TO HARVEST

-If you’re Kratom seeds are lucky enough to have grown into full size trees, then you might need a few tips on how to sustainably harvest the leaves of this precious plant.
-It is a well known fact that Mitragyna speciosa are most potent in the late autumn, just before the leaves fall off naturally on their own.
+If your Kratom seeds are lucky enough to have grown into full-size trees, then you might need a few tips on how to sustainably harvest the leaves of this precious plant.
+It is a well-known fact that Mitragyna speciosa are most potent in the late autumn, just before the leaves fall off naturally on their own.
 Typically, plants in the region of the world where they flourish, bear the juiciest fruits and strongest alkaloids in late summer to autumn and even as late as early winter.
 A flowering Kratom tree is no indication of potency in the leaves, and if you are lucky enough to get your plant to flower, harvesting the seeds is a rare and precious treat.